 Summary and the missing guideline

 However the guidelines don’t cover everything.
-For example there are no specific guidelines to cover how quickly a page loads or the size of the page – both can be barriers to accessing a website.
+For example there are no specific guideline to cover how quickly a page loads or the size of the page.
+Both can be barriers to accessing a website.
 You can read a little more about this in my article called internet rationing.

-Accessibility is something you have to think about with every new bit of content added to your site.
-It can’t be an afterthought.
-However no site is perfect so you as long as you a making incremental improvements and reacting to feedback you are doing a good job.
+Accessibility shouldn’t be an afterthought but no site is perfect.
+As long as you are making incremental improvements and responding to feedback you are doing a good job.